AlisAquilae/Academia/content/Notes/Lecture Notes/Multivariate Mathematics Applied/MMA Lecture 8.md

 A partial differential equation such as $c_t(x,t)=Dc_{xx}(x,t)-vc_x(x,t)$ is also linear and homogeneous

 Superposition also applies to homogeneous linear boundary conditions

+---
+# Steady State Solutions
+In the book steady state is called $cs(x)$,

+Finding a steady state is finding a function of x only,  since it does not depend on time anymore.

+The steady states solve an ordinary differential equation with the time taken out, and set equal to 0.
+Thus it becomes an ordinary differential equation.

+The steady state must also satisfy the boundary conditions